 AMY GOODMAN: Let’s turn to another clip of 13th.

-UNIDENTIFIED: The war on drugs had become part of our popular culture in television programs like Cops.
+KHALIL GIBRAN MUHAMMAD: The war on drugs had become part of our popular culture in television programs like Cops.

 KEN THOMPSON: When you cut on your local news at night, you see black men being paraded across the screen in handcuffs.